color-snake/colorsnake_obsidian/General/Social Description and Ideas.md

 - What would you call this palette?
 - What will you create with this color pair?
 - What would you call this color pair?
+- Will you use this color palette for your next project?